Nextiva Review (Updated for 2026)

 Competitors like Zoom, Dialpad, OpenPhone, and Google Voice sometimes publish lower entry prices, but theyโ€™re usually simpler (fewer channels/features) or charge more for add-ons like faxing, extra numbers, or advanced routing.
 When you match features, Nextiva often comes out comparableโ€”or more affordable over time.

-Dialpad, for example, may save a few dollars on the base plan but charges extra for faxing and limits certain features until higher tiers.
-Zoomโ€™s lower phone price can lead to higher total cost if you also need its video suite.
+Dialpad, for example, may save a few dollars on the base plan but charges extra for faxing and gates certain features behind higher tiers.
+Zoomโ€™s lower phone price can lead to a higher total cost if you also need its video suite.
 Nextivaโ€™s bundles often include the essentials with fewer gotchas.

 Additional Nextiva Products and Services